ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-radiator-cover-ideas-how-to-cover-an-unattractive-radiator.md

 {:.distinction.distinction-warning}
 Each type of material used for a radiator cover should be **resistant to high temperatures**.
 On no account use materials that are easy to burn or that have been painted with a substance emanating fumes.

 Radiator covers have various types of construction. **A hanging model** is the most popular - it is attached either directly to the heater or to the wall behind it.
 This type is also easiest to clean.
 There are also covers **standing on the floor**, in form of a chest or a shelf.
 They are more expensive, however also more elegant.
-You can also tailor them to other furniture pieces in the room.
+You can also tailor them to fit other furniture pieces in the room.

 ## DIY radiator cover